How to Avoid Accommodation Scams at the Cannes Film Festival

 The number of festivals and conventions taking place in Cannes each year sadly attracts some opportunistic crooks who seek to profit from unwary visitors.
 Scams come in various forms, but the central theme is to try and get you to pay for accommodation which either doesn't exist or is not controlled by the scammer.

-It starts with the patsy being enticed to visit a professional-looking website or receiving a well-written email offering rental apartments for what seems like a reasonable price.
+It starts with you being enticed to visit a professional-looking website or receiving a well-written email offering rental apartments for what seems like a reasonable price.
 The booking process is smooth and painless, requiring payment of either a deposit or a full advance.
 A nice reassuring confirmation is then received via email.
-Safe in the knowledge they're all set, the mark shows up in Cannes... only to find that the apartment is non-existent or is occupied by someone else.
+Safe in the knowledge you're all set, you shows up in Cannes... only to find that the apartment is non-existent or is occupied by someone else.
 And the booking service you used suddenly stops responding to emails or phone calls.

 Fortunately, scams are still reasonably rare, but you should remain vigilant none-the-less.
 To protect yourself, book through reputable agents, especially members of the Cannes Rentals Certification scheme.
 There are of course many other honest booking services and property owners out there, so with a little caution and common sense, you should be fine.